 Inc. Magazine Unveils Its Annual List of America's Fastest-Growing Private Companies--the Inc. 5000

 NEW YORK, Aug.
-14, 2019 /PRNewswire/ -- Inc. magazine today revealed that Denny Cherry & Associates Consulting [DCAC] is No. 2056 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
+14, 2019 /PRNewswire/ -- Inc. magazine today revealed that Advertise Purple, Inc. is No. 425 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
-Microsoft, Dell, Pandora, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.
+Microsoft, Dell, Domino's Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-"This is a very exciting time at DCAC and we want to thank Inc. Magazine as well as our team," CEO and founder Denny Cherry commented.
-"When your 'Help Wanted' sign reads, 'Must have globally renowned technology expertise' you tend end up with a very small applicant pool, as well as competition from major corporations for their services.
-We are incredibly proud so many experts have chosen to join our ranks."
+According to Advertise Purple Inc.'s President, Kyle Mitnick: "It's a pleasure to be honored by Inc. Magazine as a Fastest Growing Company for the second year in a row.
+As an organization, our goal is centered around providing employees access to cutting-edge technology, data, and ongoing education to perform their duties at the highest capacity.
+We're of the mind that with a top-performing team, we can provide an unparalleled level of service to our customers, and the inclusion in Inc. has confirmed that."

-"The good news is that our experts can now help enterprise businesses and major corporations on a level no lone expert could.
-Every consultant we hire joins a pool of experts with individual disciplines – their knowledge sharing exponentially grows our capabilities here at DCAC, every time.
-We can assist small, enterprise and corporate companies as they approach their most daring Big Data, data warehousing, data security, and cloud architecture projects."
+Not only have the companies on the 2019 Inc. 5000 (which are listed online at Inc.com, with the top 500 companies featured in the September issue of Inc., available on newsstands August 20) been very competitive within their markets, but the list as a whole shows staggering growth compared with prior lists.
+The 2019 Inc. 5000 achieved an astounding three-year average growth of 454 percent, and a median rate of 157 percent.
+The Inc. 5000's aggregate revenue was $237.7 billion in 2018, accounting for 1,216,308 jobs over the past three years.

 "The companies on this year's Inc. 5000 have followed so many different paths to success," says Inc. editor in chief James Ledbetter.
 "There's no single course you can follow or investment you can take that will guarantee this kind of spectacular growth.
 But what they have in common is persistence and seizing opportunities."